tsgoten/cs70-website/policies.md

 ## Lectures

 Live lecture will take place 12:30pm - 2:00pm on Tuesdays and Thursdays over TBD.
-Lectures will be recorded, and linked on Piazza/Website once lecture is over.
+Lectures will be recorded and linked on Piazza/Website once lecture is over.
 It is highly recommended that you watch lecture the day it is released.

 ## Technology

 ### Piazza

-We will use Piazza as the 'one-stop shop' throughout the semester: for a Q&A forum and for official announcements.
+We will use Piazza as the 'one-stop shop' throughout the semester: for a Q&A forum and official announcements.
 Enrollment in Piazza is mandatory.
 If you have questions about anything related to the course, please post them on Piazza rather than emailing the instructors or TAs.
 Please do not post anything resembling a solution to a homework problem before it's due.
 See the Piazza Etiquette section for more on using Piazza.
 To join the class on Piazza, click this.

 ### Gradescope